-An intangible asset is an asset without physical substance, identifiable and capable of generating future economic benefits.
+An intangible asset is an asset without physical substance, identifiable, controlled by the Group and capable of generating future economic benefits.
 The requisite of identifiability is normally met when an intangible asset is:

 - attributable to a legal or contractual right; or - separable, that is, it can be sold, transferred, leased or exchanged independently.